pmndrs/jotai/docs/core.md

 # How atom dependency works

 To begin with, let's explain this.
 In the current implementation, every time we invoke the "read" function, we refresh dependencies.
+For example, If A depends on B, it means that B is a dependency of A, and A is a dependent of B.

 ```js
 const uppercaseAtom = atom(get => get(textAtom).toUpperCase())